gisgraphy/gisgraphy-docker/README.md

 First add your dump files in the directory dump/assets/dump.
 Then you got two choices :

 * Don't use volume :
-  * build an image or use the one on dockerhub
+  * build an image or use the one on Docker hub
-  * Copy the files in dump/assets/dump.
+  * Copy the dump files in dump/assets/dump.
   * cd to the dump directory and make the script runnable
   ```
-  cd dump;chmod +x *.sh;cd ..
+  cd dump;chmod +x *.sh;
   ```
   * build the image (BASE_IMAGE is the name of your image)
   ```
   ./build.sh
   ```
-  note : that it can take a while (the first message 'Sending build context to Docker daemon..' can also take a while)
+  Note : that it can take a while (the first message 'Sending build context to Docker daemon..' can also take a while)

   * You will get an image named 'gisgraphydump' with the data in it.
   * If you want to export the container, you can optionnaly use the script named exportandcompresscontainer.sh